 Photo courtesy the Detroit Repertory Theatre

-The Detroit Repertory Theatre, or "the Rep" as it's often known, is tucked away on a depopulated stretch of Woodrow Wilson Street on the city's west side.
-For more than a half-century, "the Rep" has staged several plays a year, including plenty of national premieres of topically important work.
-The theater was a pioneer of race-blind casting, and productions often trade in important social issues — although lighthearted comedy also has its place.
-All productions have a prestige factor, with quality sets, pitch-perfect lighting design, and a tight technical ensemble, to say nothing of the gorgeous lounge and bar, which is probably the longest in Detroit.
+If you've never seen it, the Detroit Repertory Theatre, or "the Rep" as it's often known, will certainly strike you as one of those hidden Detroit gems that present a stark contrast to their depopulated surroundings.
+And yet the theater along a fading stretch of Woodrow Wilson Street has thrived for more than a half-century, staging several plays a year, including plenty of national premieres of topically important work.
+The theater was a pioneer of race-blind casting, and productions often trade in important social issues — but often the dramatic fare is all about making you laugh — even as you marvel at the quality sets, pitch-perfect lighting design, and a tight technical ensemble.

 The play that opened last week and runs through June at the Rep, the Michigan premiere of Ghost Gardens

 , is all about bringing the laughter.
 The play is described as a story about the humor, grit, denial and delusion it takes to survive in an urban village.
 The playwright, native Detroiter and Chicago resident Steven Simoncic, calls the play a "survival story," and it's set in a hard-done-by hood much like the one the theater calls home.

 "Our story takes place in a forgotten, underrepresented neighborhood in Detroit that is desperately seeking a reason to have hope," Simoncic says.

 What's more, it's populated with people looking for a decent shot at one last chance.
 It just so happens that the people are on the zany side.